 Barre: 2005, great workouts for people who love to dance and low-impact workouts.

-Insanity: 2009. a 60-day program designed to condition your entire body without the use of any equipment.
+Insanity: 2009. a 60-day program designed to condition your entire body without using any equipment.

 Curves, Women's Circuit Training, one of the 2000 fitness trends